xyproto/orbiton/README.md

 * Orbiton is written mostly in Orbiton, with some use of NeoVim for the initial development.
 * Can load, edit and save gzipped text files or man pages that ends with a `.gz` extension.
 * Can organize imports, for Java and for Kotlin, when formatting code with `ctrl-w`.
+* Can jump directly to a selection of highlighted letters on the screen, when `ctrl-l` has been pressed.

 ## Known issues